aws-solutions/research-service-workbench-on-aws/workbench-core/repo-scripts/github-oidc/README.md

 ⚠️ $\textcolor{red}{\text{Experimental}}$ ⚠️ : Not for use in any critical, production, or otherwise important deployments

 ## Description
-This package create the role that can be used to assume from a github workflow inorder to perform deployments.
-2 stacks are created as part of this package:
+This package creates the roles in an AWS account that can be assumed from a github workflow.
+The permissions given to these roles enable the workflow to perform deployments in the specified AWS account.
+2 CDK stacks are created as part of this package:
 1. `OIDCProviderStack`: Creates the Identity Provider
 2. `<GitHub-Org>-GitHubOIDCStack`: Creates the role-to-assume